Wydad AC: Promotion and Honour Division (1941–1947)

 After playing two seasons under war-time conditions, the French authorities under the orders of the Vichy regime decided to expand the competition and divide teams into two divisions and impose a European-style relegation/promotion system.
-Wydad, a fledgling club comprised of uncelebrated locals, was initially relegated to the second division and not the first.
+Wydad, a fledgling club composed of uncelebrated locals, was initially relegated to the second division and not the first.
 Despite admirably competing against established clubs, placement in the second division was ratified by a federation dominated by clubs already competing in the first division.
 Despite these injustices, Wydad managed to be the first in their pool and eligible for promotion to the first division after a 1-nil victory between the dam at Ittihad Ribati.
 In an attempt to impede promotion, the federation decided to force the club to play another game.
 The federation selected the Athletic Union of Meknes.
 This encounter was played behind closed doors in Meknes and during the month of Ramadan.
 The opposing team for this competition was composed not of local Muslims, but of non-Muslim foreigners.
 The reasoning for scheduling such additional match with a non-Muslim club during Ramadan remains unconfirmed, but inherently suspicious.
 After successfully defeating opponents both on and off the pitch, the club's promotion to the top flight was confirmed by the federation.
 The defining moment during this time was a 12th minute goal by Ben Messaoud as the visiting club defeated the Meknes.